Mark specialises in all aspects of property law, including development, acquisitions, disposals, syndications, leasing and infrastructure.

 Mark joined Chapman Tripp’s commercial property group in 2003 after working in the City of London for eight years.

-Mark is ranked as a leading real estate and construction lawyer by Legal 500 Asia Pacific 2016.
+Mark is recognised as a leading lawyer in Chambers Asia Pacific 2020 and as a leading real estate and construction lawyer in Legal 500 Asia Pacific 2020.

 Mark has advised: